phbradley/tcr-dist/README.txt

 work in progress, so we welcome any/all feedback and will work to add features and fix bugs as quickly as we can.

-If you want to directly add to and modify the repository on github, feel free to contact me (Phil); we would welcome the input.
+If you would like to contribute to the project on github, feel free to contact us.

 Phil Bradley (pbradley@fredhutch.org)
+Jeremy Chase Crawford (Jeremy.Crawford@stjude.org)

 See LICENSE.txt for details on the (MIT) license.